 Shade the center of this with the orange pen…

-And then use a yellow pen for the edges of the wings.
+And then use white marker pen for the edges of the wings.

 Use a brown pen to shade the branch itself.